MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 ### The WFE Cluster

-The **WFE** cluster manages the initial connection and authentication process for Power BI, using AAD to authenticate clients and provide tokens for subsequent client connections to the Power BI service.
+The **WFE** cluster provides the user's browser with the initial HTML page contents on site load and manages the initial connection and authentication process for Power BI, using AAD to authenticate clients and provide tokens for subsequent client connections to the Power BI Band End service.

 ![The WEF Cluster](media/whitepaper-powerbi-security/powerbi-security-whitepaper_02.png)